 Ornamental cabbage varieties are taking over fall container displays, with cultivars like Oscar Pink, the Peacock Series, and Coral Prince showing up on porches and patios across urban neighborhoods.

+You’ll appreciate how these plants handle temperatures that send other container varieties indoors.
 They’re versatile too: you can eat them or simply enjoy their ruffled textures and purple-pink hues.

 The ornamental cabbage trend fits perfectly with low-input gardening since these varieties need minimal fertilizer.